fahmii69/Exam/README.md

 How to open the file :
 to open localhost use localhost:8080 web url = exam.test
-because i use valet packagist so there's any reqruitment for open the webview (as far as i know) IP4 dns must be 127.0.0.1
+because i use valet packagist so there's any reqruitment for open the webview (as far as i know because i never opened it on other computer)
+IP4 dns must be 127.0.0.1
 IP 6 = ::1